boryspaulewicz/bhsdtr2/Readme.md

            gabor)
 ```

-On my laptop, this model was fitted in less than half a minute, because by default, bhsdtr2 uses maximum likelihood optimization.
-If you want posterior samples you just have to add the fit\_method = 'stan' argument (plus any additional arguments that you want to pass to the stan function, although the defaults seem to be working quite well most of the time).
+On my laptop, this model was fitted in less than half a minute, because by default, bhsdtr2 uses stan's optimizing function which fits the model by maximizing the joint posterior.
+If you want posterior samples you just have to add the method = 'stan' argument (plus any additional arguments that you want to pass to the stan function, although the defaults seem to be working quite well most of the time).

-Even though in bhsdtr2 the d' (meta-d', thresholds, latent mean, sd ratio) parameter is internally represented by the isomorphic delta (delta, gamma, eta, theta) parameter (more on that later) and the two kinds of parameters are non-linearly related, you can easily obtain condition-specific posterior samples (fit\_method = 'stan') or point estimates (fit\_method = 'ml', which is the default) of d' (meta-d', thresholds, latent means, the standard deviation ratios) using the samples function:
+Even though in bhsdtr2 the d' (meta-d', thresholds, latent mean, sd ratio) parameter is internally represented by the isomorphic delta (delta, gamma, eta, theta) parameter (more on that later) and the two kinds of parameters are non-linearly related, you can easily obtain condition-specific posterior samples (method = 'stan') or point estimates (method = 'jmap', which is the default) of d' (meta-d', thresholds, latent means, the standard deviation ratios) using the samples function:

 ``` r
 samples(m, 'dprim')